 Spiritual and moral development is a life-long process, and in the life of children it is shared between parents/carers, the school and the wider community.
-We acknowledge the wide variety of beliefs that make up our communities, however our policy reflects the Christian foundation of our school.
+We acknowledge the wide variety of beliefs that make up our communities, however our policy reflects the Christian focus of our schools.